opensafely/documentation/docs/getting-started/tutorial/creating-an-opensafely-project/index.md

 *  have a few pieces of software available; and
 *  understand a few concepts which might be new to you.

-### Following this Getting Started guide

-!!!note
-    *Tabbed* sections like the example immediately below split the configuration instructions into web browser and local Windows installation.
-Where these tabbed sections appear, select the relevant tab and follow only the instructions for that section.

-=== "Web browser (online)"

-    These "Web browser" sections will explain how to use OpenSAFELY in a web browser via the GitHub Codespaces service.

-=== "Windows (local)"

-    These "Windows" sections will explain how to use OpenSAFELY using software installed directly on a Windows machine.
-These instructions are not necessary to follow if you are using a web browser to run OpenSAFELY, even if that web browser is running on Windows.